MovementDAO/Greenpoint/Decentraland/Terraform-Transparency.md

 # Greenpoint and Decentraland's Terraform

-Greenpoint is a virtual headquarter for decentralized collaboration.
+**Greenpoint** is a virtual headquarter for decentralized collaboration.
+It allows people from all around the world to connect and create across borders and cultures.
 Organized as a Decentralized Autonomous Organization (DAO), The Movement allows anyone to take part in its development and governance.
 The Movement is a pioneering organization and movement for the advancement of decentralized grassroots activity worldwide.

-To establish a common ground and place that embraces the vision of decentralization and borderless collaboration, Greenpoint will be built in Decentraland — a cutting-edge decentralized open VR world on the Ethereum platform.
+To establish a common ground and place that is based on the vision of decentralization and borderless collaboration, Greenpoint will be built in [Decentraland](https://decentraland.org/) — a cutting-edge decentralized open VR world on the Ethereum platform.

-In addition to The Movement Token (MVT), LAND has been secured by the initial creator as a free gift to all Movement participants of the presence and the future to build upon.
-It is meant for people to make friends and collaborate, to connect and create.
+In addition to The Movement Token (MVT), LAND in the Decentraland Terraform Event has been secured by The Movement's initial creator as a free gift to all Movement participants of the presence and the future.
+It is meant for people to build upon, to make friends and collaborate, to connect and create.
 Build valuable decentralized networks based on trust and friendship.

+* * *

-Initial **LAND** Reservation Transactions (MANA locked in):
+Initial Decentraland Terraform **LAND** Reservation Transactions (MANA locked in):

 **0x187a1af38e680252dadb72782ae91db22c8d76c5**
 74000 MANA: